covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ons/Structure.md

  <Settings format="2">
    <CAT name="INSTALL">
      <MOD name="AF">
- <!âThe application modifier is the unique identifier for this add-on.
+ <!'The application modifier is the unique identifier for this add-on.
 Either spaces or dots are allowed.
 Otherwise, the registration is not possible then. -->
        <Setting name="ApplicationModifier" type="string" info="Name modification for specific application configuration">
          <Val>MyAddon</Val>
        </Setting>